 - The roughness of the surfaces.

-- Deformations in surface generally become an obstruction and hence increases friction.
+- Deformations in the surface generally become an obstruction and hence increase friction.

 Advantages of Friction

 In your daily life friction plays an important role and those are as follows:-

 - Without friction, it is not possible to hold and handle any substance.